-Choosing a new mattress?
+Considering a new mattress?
 If you haven't replaced yours for seven years (or more), now is the time for an upgrade.
-With many of us living hectic lives, those 40 winks each night are becoming ever more important, and according to the National Sleep Foundation adults aged 26 to 64 need between seven and nine hours of sleep a night.
+With many of us living hectic lives, getting a good night's sleep is more important than ever and experts at the National Sleep Foundation suggest adults aged 26 to 64 need between seven and nine hours of sleep a night.
 And ideally, those hours will be undisturbed.

 How often should you replace your mattress?